Information pertaining to convocation ceremonies is available here.

 A. The minimum CGPA required to graduate is 2.0.

 B. Students completing a B.A.
 Honours or Joint Honours degree must have a minimum CGPA of at least 3.00 and meet the Honours requirements of their programs at the time of graduation.

-Step 8 - Ensure that you do not have a student hold that will prevent your graduation.
+Step 10 - Ensure that you do not have a student hold that will prevent your graduation and receipt of your Diploma.
 If you have a hold, it will appear on your unofficial McGill transcript, directly below your name and student number.